quebulm/Raspberry-Pi-Vinyl-Streamer/README.md

 At the heart of this setup is the Raspberry Pi, a small and affordable ARM-based computer that serves as the audio streaming server (commonly referred to as music streamer or network streamers when sold as a prebuilt applicance).

-Other than your audio source you are also going to need an external audio capture device that provides line-in interface ports and ADC (analogue-to-digital converter) + a preamplifier if your audio source equipment does not have built-in preamp.
+Other than your audio source you are also going to need an external audio capture device that provides line-in interface ports and ADC (analog-to-digital converter) + an external preamplifier if your turntable does not have built-in preamp (or if want to disable the built-in preamp).

-An alternative to above is to buy an audio source with embedded USB audio codec output, like a "USB turntable" (there are several different models of USB turntables of various quality on the market so this might not be suitable for audiophiles).
+An alternative to using an external audio capture device is to buy an audio source with embedded USB audio codec output, like a "USB turntable" (there are several different models of "USB turntables" of various quality on the market but many might not be suitable for audiophiles).

 ![](https://i.ibb.co/pKLs9nC/image.webp)